stepancheg/rust-protobuf/CONTRIBUTING.md

 ## I just want to ask a question

 Feel free to open an issue to ask a question, the volume of questions is low, so it's OK at the moment.
-But please don't expect prompt answer.
+But please don't expect a prompt answer.

 ## I have found a bug

-Please open an issue.
+Please open an [issue](https://github.com/stepancheg/rust-protobuf/issues).
 When reporting a bug please include minimal example providing as much information as possible.
 In particular, please specify:

 * exact proto file